JesperLybeck/sanntid_heisprosjekt/README.md

-# Distributed elevators system
+# Distributed elevator system

 ## Overview
-This project is an distributed elevator system implemented in Go.
+This project is an distributed elevator system with heavy emphasis on fault tolerance.
+The project is Implemented in Go.
 It follows a modular design to manage M elevators and their operations, networking, process supervision.

 ## Project Structure
 Below is an overview of the key modules in this project: